 - Best practices for implementing a service-learning program into your classroom or school (for both in-person and virtual learning).

 - Where to access 150+ SEL and physical activity videos (featuring characters, celebrities, and athletes that kids know and love) to help students regulate emotions, explore identity, develop resilience, discuss difficult topics (racism, adjusting to new situations, and more), relax, and refocus through brain breaks.

 This edWebinar will be of interest to teachers, school and district leaders, school counselors, teachers of students with special needs, and PE teachers of the kindergarten through elementary levels.
-There will be time for questions at the end of the presentation.

 About the Presenters